Department of Communications

 • Communications majors are everywhere across campus!
 Whether it’s working on the student newspaper, yearbook or any of the many student activities open to communication majors, you’ll gain academic and practical experiences that help you secure employment upon graduation.

-• Susquehanna’s WQSU 88.9 FM HD, The Pulse, is the third most powerful college station in Pennsylvania (12,000 watts), and one of only five college radio stations in the state to broadcast in high definition.
+• Susquehanna’s WQSU 88.9 FM HD, The Pulse, is Pennsylvania's most powerful student run college radio station (12,000 watts), and one of only five college radio stations in the state to broadcast in high definition.
 You’ll have hands-on access as early as your first year!

 • Are certain ads objectionable?
 How does a journalist balance personal relationships with accurate reporting and avoid conflicts of interest?
 Is sports radio just trash talk?
 Learn to navigate the ethical and legal conundrums you’ll face as a media practitioner.